gpisano97/Micron/README.md

 * **Enjoy Micron and check the API section for other useful method!**

 ## API

+The API Section is currently under updating.
+The documentation below is relative to an old version of Micron.
+I suggest to check the Demo section.

 ### DataHelper
 Provides useful methods for retriving data.